frostney/react-native-ibeacon/README.md

   accuracy: Number // A calculated distance value from the device to the beacon }
 ```
+By default, the array is sorted by the `rssi` value of the beacons.

 ### regionDidEnter
 If the device entered a region, `regionDidEnter` is being called.